 Oxygen supply is crucial for cell growth, and a tumor microenvironment characterized by hypoxia and nutritional deficiencies results in genetic and epigenetic adaptation of cells.
 It has been proven that hypoxic conditions enhance the motility and invasiveness of tumor cells.
-The adaptability of tumor cells to hypoxia makes them resistant to treatment.
-The adaptability of gene products to hypoxia is also important.
-There is evidence that most of these hypoxia-regulated genes are mediated by HIF-1 $\alpha$ .
-HIF-1 $\alpha$ hypoxia through participates in oxvaen homeostasis, and is also involved in myocardial, cerebral and retinal ischemia, pulmonary hypertension, preeclampsia, intrauterine growth, bradygenesis, and cancers.
-Besides, HIF-1a plays a vital role in physiological homeostasis and pathological mechanisms.
-It is capable of promoting tumor progression by regulating the expression of various hypoxia-inducible genes, and often serves as a therapeutic target factor for cancers through modulation by growth factors involved in tumor progression.
-It has been confirmed that HIF-1 $\alpha$ is highly expressed in CC tissues to maintain its high proliferation rate and facilitate the metastasis of CC cells.
+The adaptability of tumor cells to hypoxia makes them resistant to treatment, and they are also highly drug-resistant.
+The adaptability of gene products adapting to hypoxia is also important.

+There is evidence showing that most of these hypoxia-regulated genes are mediated by HIF-1α.
+HIF-1α participates in hypoxia through oxygen homeostasis, and is also involved in myocardial, cerebral and retinal ischemia, preeclampsia. pulmonary hypertension, intrauterine growth, bradygenesis, and cancers.
+Besides, HIF-1α plays a vital role in physiological homeostasis and pathological mechanisms.
+It is capable of promoting tumor progression by regulating the expression of various hypoxiainducible genes, and often serves as a therapeutic target factor for cancers through modulation by growth factors involved in tumor progression.
+It has been confirmed that HIF-1α is highly expressed in CC tissues to maintain its high proliferation rate and facilitate the metastasis of CC cells.
 Moreover, the increase in cell proliferation rate may in turn elevate the expression of HIF-1a.
 The HIF-1a silencing in CC cells inhibits their proliferation and promotes their apoptosis.
-Thus, HIF-1 $\alpha$ may be an effective therapeutic target for CC, and inhibition of HIF-1a expression may be an appropriate method for developing moleculetargeted therapies.
+The HIF-1α may be an effective therapeutic target for CC, and inhibition of HIF- 1α expression may be an appropriate method for developing molecule-targeted therapies.

 A previous study demonstrated that SOCS3 significantly repressed the proliferation of lung cancer cells in vitro, and suggested that SOCS3 can act as a tumor suppressor gene in tumor development [12].
 In addition, SOCS3 is capable of regulating the movement and migration of tumor cells.
-A previous report demonstrated that exogenous SOCS3 suppressed the progression of malignant fibrous histiotoma [16].
+A previous report demonstrated that exogenous SOCS3 suppressed the progression of malignant fibrous histiocytoma [16].
 Moreover, SOCS3 widely serves as a miRNA target due to its abnormal expression in cancer cells and potential anti-tumor function.
 SOCS has been verified to be a key negative regulator of JAK/STAT signal transduction, which is critical in many immune and pathological processes.
 Among the eight family members, SOCS1 and SOCS3 are the most effective inhibitors of the JAK/STAT signaling pathway.
 The activation of JAK/STAT signal transduction is necessary for cell transformation mediated by several oncogenes, inhibitory function of SOCS proteins needs to be overcome during the tumorigenesis of specific cells [17].
 In addition to STAT, other intracellular signal transduction cascades, including Ras/ERK1/2 and PI3K/AKT, have also been proven in numerous studies to be regulated by SOCS3, and their significant and persistent activation is associated with tumorigenesis [13].
-A study reported that SOCS3 regulates HIF-1α expression by targeting AKT. thereby inhibiting the proliferation and angiogenesis in human small-cell lung cancer [18].
+A study reported that SOCS3 regulates HIF-1 α expression by targeting AKT, thereby inhibiting the proliferation and angiogenesis in human small-cell lung cancer [18].

-Previous reports have denoted that SOCS3 is

-differentially expressed in CC tissues, but no studies have indicated that SOCS3 regulates HIF-1a expression through the PI3K/AKT signaling pathway to alter the hypoxia state of tumor microenvironment in CC.
-In this study, it was found that SOCS3 was lowly expressed, HIF-1 $\alpha$ expression was increased, and the PI3K/AKT signaling pathway was activated in the CC rats.
-The mechanism of PI3K/AKT pathway alteration needs to be further explored.
-In this study, it seems that SOCS3 may regulate HIF-1a expression through PI3K/AKT pathway in CC tissues, which not only enhances the regulatory mechanism of SOCS3 in the CC, but also lays a foundation for further investigation of the function of PI3K/AKT signaling pathway in CC.
-To the best of our knowledge, this is the first study that shows SOCS3 regulates HIF-1a expression via PI3K/AKT signaling pathway in CC tissues.
+Previous reports have denoted that SOCS3 is differentially expressed in CC tissues, but no studies have indicated that SOCS3 regulates HIF-1a expression through the PI3K/AKT signaling pathway to alter the hypoxia state of tumor microenvironment in CC.
+In this study, it was found that SOCS3 was poorly expressed, HIF-1 α expression was increased, and the PI3K/AKT signaling pathway was activated in the CC rats.
+In this study, it was proposed that SOCS3 may regulate HIF-1α expression through the PI3K/AKT pathway in CC tissues, which not only perfects the regulatory mechanism of SOCS3 in the CC, but also lays a foundation for further investigation of the function of PI3K/AKT signaling pathway in CC.
+This study suggest that SOCS3 regulates HIF-1a expression through the PI3K/AKT signaling pathway in CC tissues.